ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Pre-Establishment {{preestablishment}}

 >> Pre-Establishment encompasses the parameters that an application can pass to describe its intent, requirements, prohibitions, and preferences for its networking operations.
 For any system that provides generic Transport Services, these properties should primarily offer knobs that apply across multiple transports.
-Properties may have a large impact on the rest of the the aspects of the interface: they can modify how establishment occurs, they can influence the expectations around data transfer, and they determine the set of events that will be supported.
+Properties may have a large impact on the rest of the aspects of the interface: they can modify how establishment occurs, they can influence the expectations around data transfer, and they determine the set of events that will be supported.

 Establishment {{establishment}}